Comedy Academy 4 Kids!

 James drafted in performer friends Melissa and Isabelle to help with the shows and workshops, and his gamble soon paid off.

-Over a decade later the company has expanded from one London residency to being countrywide, running shows and workshops all over the UK, from Peebles to Portsmouth.
+Almost two decades later the company has expanded from one London residency to being countrywide, running shows and workshops all over the UK, from Peebles to Portsmouth.

 Listen to a report on the Comedy Academy on BBC Radio’s “What’s So Funny” here: